MGDCF: Distance Learning via Markov Graph Diffusion for Neural Collaborative Filtering: Theoretical Analysis

 where $\tilde{\mathcal{M}}^{v \rightarrow v} \odot (\tilde{\mathcal{M}}^{v \rightarrow v})'$ denotes the Hadamard product (element-wise product) of $\tilde{\mathcal{M}}^{v \rightarrow v}$ and its transpose, and $(\cdot)^{\odot \frac{1}{2}}$ denotes the Hadamard power of an matrix.
 Since $\tilde{\mathcal{M}}^{v \rightarrow v}_{ij} = p(v_j|v_i)$, the elements of $\hat{A}$ obtained by Equation~\ref{eq:hetero_to_homo} can be defined as follows:

-Equation~\ref{eq:hetero_to_homo} obtains the affinity weight of GCN's propagation scheme in Equation~\ref{eq:gcn_prob} and does not require calculating the intractable $p(v_i, v_j)$.
+This shows that Equation~\ref{eq:hetero_to_homo} obtains the affinity weight of GCN's propagation scheme in Equation~\ref{eq:gcn_prob}.
 As mentioned before, we then remove $s\%$ of edges based on the values of $\hat{A}_{ij}$, and use 1.0 to approximate the unnormalized $p(v_i, v_j)$ as the edge weights for the remaining edges.
 After removing the self-loops, we obtain the adjacency matrix for the sparsified item-item graph, which is denoted as $A$.

+Our sparsification technique can be conveniently implemented using efficient matrix operations, such as sparse matrix multiplication (Equations~\ref{eq:trans_user_item} and \ref{eq:trans_item_user}) and element-wise matrix multiplication (Equation~\ref{eq:trans_item_item}).
+These operations are well-supported and optimized by standard scientific computing libraries like SciPy~\footnote{\url{https://scipy.org/}} and Numpy~\footnote{\url{https://numpy.org/}}.
+Note that since sparsification is a one-time pre-processing action executed prior to training, the emphasis on its efficiency is mitigated as long as the overhead from preprocessing takes up only a small portion relative to the training process.
+For example, on the Amazon dataset (see Table~\ref{tab:dataset_statistics}), our sparsification technique consumes about 1 minute, which is fast considering the entire training process requires approximately 60 minutes.

-Figure~\ref{fig:sparse_dist} shows the distribution of affinity weights before sparsification on two datasets, where the orange lines denote the thresholds for sparsification.
+Fig.~\ref{fig:sparse_dist} shows the distribution of affinity weights before sparsification on three datasets, where the orange lines denote the thresholds for sparsification.
 The affinity weights exhibit long tail distributions on both datasets, and only a small portion of edges are assigned with high affinity weights.
-For the two datasets, we set $s\% = 97\%$ to remove $97\%$ of the edges, which are on the left side of the orange lines in Figure~\ref{fig:sparse_dist}, and use 1.0 to approximate the edge weights of the remaining $3\%$ edges on the right side of the orange lines.
+For the three datasets, we set $s\% = 97\%$ to remove $97\%$ of the edges, which are on the left side of the orange lines in Fig.~\ref{fig:sparse_dist}, and use 1.0 to approximate the edge weights of the remaining $3\%$ edges on the right side of the orange lines.